Building the Value-Added Economy on Xaayda Gwaay.yaay

 To move this work forward, we engaged PNL Consulting to prepare two planning reports.
 The first developed a high-level vision and business case for a value-added business park.
 The second, commissioned in 2024 with financial support from Coast Funds and the backing of CHN, involved on-island engagement with local sawyers and wood users to better understand the gaps and opportunities in Haida Gwaii’s value-added economy.

-Introducing Didguusi
+Introducing Didguusii

 Supporting Fibre Access

 One of the biggest barriers identified through PNL’s engagement work was fibre access.
-Many Haida citizens shared that while the Cultural Wood Access Program is vital, only offering whole logs, can make it difficult for individuals without equipment or transport to participate.
+Many Haida Laas shared that while the Cultural Wood Access Program is vital, only offering whole logs, can make it difficult for individuals without equipment or transport to participate.

 Working in Partnership, Not in Competition